 The InstallShield Wizard window will appear.
-Click Next to continue.

-By default setup will install to the default location: C:\Program Files\D-Link\DWA-125, where C: represents the drive letter of your hard drive.
-To install to a different location click Browse and specify the location, then click Next.
+By default setup will install to the default location: C:\Program Files\D-Link\DWA-131, where C: represents the drive letter of your hard drive.
+To install to a different location click Browse and specify the location.